styleguidist/react-styleguidist/docs/GettingStarted.md

 # Installation

 *Webpack is a peer dependency but your project doesn’t have to use it.
-React Styleguidist works with Webpack 1 and Webpack 2.*
+React Styleguidist works with webpack 1 and webpack 2.*

 ### 1. Install Styleguidist